Health Sciences, Health, and Physical Education

-Dr. Davis has been a registered nurse for 15 years.
+Dr. Davis has been a registered nurse for 20 years.
 She served the nursing community in areas related to women and children's health.
 She has over eight years of nursing education experience.
 These experiences include working as a clinical instructor, professor, both in the classroom and online instruction.
 She has been employed with several colleges and universities in the Washington, DC area that educate associate and baccalaureate level nursing students.
-Dr. Davis currently an associate professor at Montgomery College in Maryland and is an adjunct professor at Excelsior College.

-She is passionate about educating nurses.
+She is passionate about educating students within the health sciences disciplines.
 She is an advocate for the use of technology to enhance the educational experiences of nursing students.

 Health Sciences Department - Takoma Park/Silver Spring Campus